Article Contents

 - Quality

-When this happens business model & supply chain alignment, cost vectors, and quality drivers strain the business resources, strategies, and efforts.
-The result is often for team’s to work harder instead of smarter, with product and process outputs increasingly delivered out of scope.
+When this happens, business model and supply chain alignment are affected.
+Cost vectors and quality drivers strain the business resources.
+The strain also impacts strategies and efforts.
+The result is often that teams work harder instead of smarter.
+Product and process outputs are increasingly delivered out of scope.

 Evaluating Account Performance